top of page

 eRNA vs eDNA

-Both eRNA and eDNA are powerful tools in environmental sciences. eDNA, a robust molecule, serves as the archival record of all genetic information within a species, indicating its past or present existence in an environment.
-Conversely, the less stable eRNA offers a fleeting glimpse into the active processes of a cell, much like a culinary recipe in action.
-Leveraging these molecular insights, we provide real-time snapshots and comprehensive archives of aquatic ecosystems, enabling actionable, informed decisions.
+eRNA and eDNA are invaluable tools in environmental science, each offering unique insights. eDNA, a stable molecule, acts as an archival record of genetic material, revealing the past or present presence of species in an environment.
+In contrast, eRNA is less stable but provides a real-time view of active cellular processes, like a recipe being executed.
+By combining these molecular insights, we deliver both real-time snapshots and comprehensive records of aquatic ecosystems, empowering informed and actionable decisions.

 qPCR

-Quantitative PCR (qPCR) is a method that involves designing a specific gene probe to amplify a section of DNA or RNA in order to perform high-specificity measurements.
-Using a fluorescence system, qPCR copies the target sequence and measures the abundance of certain DNA or RNA sequences, with the more common sequences resulting in earlier fluorescence.
-This technique is valuable for its precision and sensitivity and can measure the expression of specific genes to give insight into metabolism, stress response, and other functions of an organism.
-In environmental science, qPCR can provide an understanding of the past presence and current state of specific species, including their stress levels and biological activities.
+Quantitative PCR (qPCR) is a precise and sensitive method that uses specific gene probes to amplify sections of DNA or RNA, enabling highly specific measurements.
+By employing a fluorescence system, qPCR replicates the target sequence and quantifies its abundance—common sequences fluoresce earlier, indicating higher presence.
+This technique is invaluable for analyzing gene expression, providing insights into an organism’s metabolism, stress responses, and other biological functions.
+In environmental science, qPCR offers a powerful tool for understanding the past presence and current state of species, including their stress levels and biological activities.

 ef3eff_7c27542e4dc74860bdace013d6758cb8~mv2.webp